freenandes/prez/list/docs_design.md

 -->

 <!--
-This MkDocs theme is great out of the box, but we wanted more.
+MkDocs — great out of the box, but we wanted more:

-Created extensions that made shaped the content to our liking and in a motivation to help users.

-Also digged deep to find components that were not in use but would help immensely, like the feedback module.
+- New components
+  - Tiny Admonitions
+    - When you want more subtle
+  - Framed Content
+    - When you wish to disrupt
+    - Announce
+- Use of more
+  - Feedback module
 -->

 ---

-### User experience
+### Improve the user experience

-What can we do for them?
+What can we do for people?
 How might we anticipate their needs?
 How can we make them succeed?